justinmahar/openai-ext/README.md

 stream.destroy();
 ```

-You can also abort stop completion using an [Axios cancellation](https://axios-http.com/docs/cancellation) in the Axios config.
+You can also stop completion using an [Axios cancellation](https://axios-http.com/docs/cancellation) in the Axios config.

 [lock:typescript]::🚫---------------------------------------